Norost/nrfs/Specification/file_system.rst

 Extensions define metadata to be attached to entries.
 Each extension is prefixed with a 4 byte header.

-Hash algorithms are:
+Hash algorithms are [#hashing_algorithm]_:

+* 0: No hash
-* 1: SipHash13
+* 1: SipHash13 with Robin Hood hashing

+.. [#unknown_hash]

+   If the hashing algorithm isn't known the table can still be iterated as a fallback (i.e. assume "No hash").

 .. table:: Extension header